-- 1. Click the power icon (()) on the Start screen and then select Restart. - 2.
-Hold down the corresponding key and then release this key one second after the computer is power on. - 3.
+- Click Start -> (1) (Power) and then select Restart. - 2.
+Hold down the corresponding key and then release this key just after the computer is power on. - 3.
 Follow the on-screen instructions to proceed.

 Hardware and system checklist

 This section discusses problems caused by your computer's hardware or attached peripherals.
 Basic problems might occur in the following areas: